vittorioexp/vittorioexp/README.md

 - 👋 Hi, I’m @vittorioexp
 - 👀 I’m interested in Web development
-- 🌱 I’m currently learning Web accessibility and Spring Boot with the DGS Framework
+- 🌱 I’m currently learning Web Accessibility, Apache Airflow, and Spring Boot with the DGS Framework
 - 📫 How to reach me?
 [Add me on LinkedIn](https://www.linkedin.com/in/vittorioexp/?locale=en_US)

 <!---